magdalenaboch/academic-website/content/home/preprints.md

 active = true  # Activate this widget? true/false
 weight = 35  # Order that this section will appear.

-title = "Preprints under review" subtitle = ""
+title = "Manuscripts under review" subtitle = ""

 [content]